Acute inflammation sensitizes knee-innervating sensory neurons and decreases mouse digging behavior in a TRPV1-dependent manner.

 Chakrabarti, S., Pattison, L., Singhal, K., Hockley, J., Callejo, G., & Smith, E. S. J. (2018).
 Acute inflammation sensitizes knee-innervating sensory neurons and decreases mouse digging behavior in a TRPV1-dependent manner..
 Neuropharmacology, 143 49-62. https://doi.org/10.1016/j.neuropharm.2018.09.014

-Ongoing, spontaneous pain is characteristic of inflammatory joint pain and reduces an individual’s quality of life.
-To understand the neural basis of inflammatory joint pain, we made a unilateral knee injection of complete Freund’s adjuvant (CFA) in mice, which reduced their natural digging behavior.
-We hypothesized that sensitization of knee- innervating dorsal root ganglion (DRG) neurons underlies this altered behavior.
-To test this hypothesis, we performed electrophysiological recordings on retrograde labelled knee- innervating primary DRG neuron cultures and measured their responses to a number of electrical and chemical stimuli.
-We found that 24-hours after CFA-induced knee inflammation, knee neurons show a decreased action potential generation threshold, as well as increased GABA and capsaicin sensitivity, but have unaltered acid sensitivity.
-The inflammation-induced sensitization of knee neurons persisted for 24-hours in culture, but was not observed after 48-hours in culture.
+Ongoing, spontaneous pain is characteristic of inflammatory joint pain and reduces an individual's quality of life.
+To understand the neural basis of inflammatory joint pain, we made a unilateral knee injection of complete Freund's adjuvant (CFA) in mice, which reduced their natural digging behavior.
+We hypothesized that sensitization of knee-innervating dorsal root ganglion (DRG) neurons underlies this altered behavior.
+To test this hypothesis, we performed electrophysiological recordings on retrograde labeled knee-innervating primary DRG neuron cultures and measured their responses to a number of electrical and chemical stimuli.
+We found that 24-h after CFA-induced knee inflammation, knee neurons show a decreased action potential generation threshold, as well as increased GABA and capsaicin sensitivity, but have unaltered acid sensitivity.
+The inflammation-induced sensitization of knee neurons persisted for 24-h in culture, but was not observed after 48-h in culture.
 Through immunohistochemistry, we showed that the increased knee neuron capsaicin sensitivity correlated with enhanced expression of the capsaicin receptor, transient receptor potential vanilloid 1 (TRPV1) in knee-innervating neurons of the CFA-injected side.
 We also observed an increase in the co-expression of TRPV1 with tropomyosin receptor kinase A (TrkA), which is the receptor for nerve growth factor (NGF), suggesting that NGF partially induces the increased TRPV1 expression.
-Lastly, we found that systemic administration of the TRPV1 antagonist A-425619 reversed the decrease in digging behavior induced by CFA injection, further confirming the role of TRPV1, expressed by knee neurons, in acute inflammatory joint pain.
+Lastly, we found that systemic administration of the TRPV1 antagonist, A-425619, reversed the decrease in digging behavior induced by CFA injection, further confirming the role of TRPV1, expressed by knee neurons, in acute inflammatory joint pain.

 Ganglia, Spinal, Cells, Cultured, Hindlimb, Animals, Mice, Inbred C57BL, Arthralgia, Disease Models, Animal, Inflammation, gamma-Aminobutyric Acid, Urea, Capsaicin, Isoquinolines, Receptor, trkA, Anti-Inflammatory Agents, Non-Steroidal, Freund's Adjuvant, Motor Activity, Female, TRPV Cation Channels, Sensory Receptor Cells